htm-community/htmengine-traffic-tutorial/python-engine/README.md

 ```
 python python-engine/repository/migrate.py
 ```
+## 7. Update Supervisor Config

+In `python-engine/conf/supervisor.conf`, there are two places where abolute paths need to be updated.
+Look for the string `/Users/mtaylor/nta/` and replace with your local path to your `htmeengine-traffic-tutorial` checkout.

-## 7. Start services with supervisor
+## 8. Start services with supervisor

 Thsi time, you must be in the `htmengine-traffic-tutorial/python-engine` directory: